Dog-Friendly Summer Activities

-- Do you feel guilty when you leave the house without your dog?
+Do you feel guilty when you leave the house without your dog?

-- There are now many more places where your dog is welcome
+	- There are now many dog-friendly summer activities more places where your dog is welcome.

 	- Some businesses welcome dogs and place a specific sign stating this, which are usually noted or advertised as “dog-friendly” venues.

-Now that the summer has arrived, it’s not only us humans that look forward to holidays and adventurous days out; our four legged doggy friends also look forward to lots more walks and exciting activities at pet friendly venues.
-When you’re out and about with your dog, its best to first ask if he will be welcome, if you intend going to shops, pubs or even cafes and restaurants.
+	Now that the summer has arrived, it’s not only us humans that look forward to holidays and adventurous days out; our four-legged doggy friends also look forward to lots more walks and exciting activities at pet-friendly venues.
+When you’re out and about with your dog, it’s best to first ask if he will be welcome if you intend to go to shops, pubs or even cafes and restaurants.

 	Dog friendly locations

 	You can now have your pet experience a meal out with you, as several restaurants have menus catering specifically for dogs.
 Many pubs will usually allow dogs in their outside courtyards or beer gardens.
 It’s much easier to take your dog on holiday, as many hotels and B&Bs allow dogs to share your room, with some providing a doggy bed and special dog treats.

 	There are many other “pet-friendly activities you can enjoy with your dog during the summer months.
 Why not be adventurous and explore some of these:

 	- A seaside adventure keep to areas where dogs are allowed as during the peak season, some parts of the beach are out of bounds.
 Take along towels for drying him after a dip in the sea and plenty of toys to play with on the many miles of sands.